A History of the Craigleith Hill District

 AFTER Controlled Parking introduced

-At the North end of Craigleith Hill Crescent .
-Millers have built a 40 affordable flat complex which is now complete (MAY 2010) and will be admiistered by Scotland Homes.
-The VEHICULAR ACCESS TO THIS COMPLEX WILL BE FROM CRAIGLEITH HILL CRESCENT.
+At the North end of Craigleith Hill Crescent, Millers built a 40 affordable flat complex (MAY 2010) and is adminstered by Scotland Homes.

-Sunrise over St Mary's Cathedral, Dean College and Daniel Stewarts College taken from Craigleith Hill
+Sunrise over St Mary's Cathedral, Dean College and Stewart's Melville College taken from Craigleith Hill

 Magnificent Cherry Tree in Craigleith Hill Gardens in May